Draft Amendment Text to R.24 and INR.24

 be able to obtain, or have access in a timely fashion to, adequate, accurate and current information on the beneficial ownership and control of companies and other legal persons (beneficial ownership information

 ) that are created

-in the country Countries may choose the mechanisms they rely on to achieve this objective, although they should also comply with the minimum requirements set out below.
+with their country (if they are not created in the country).
+Countries may choose the mechanisms they rely on to achieve this objective, although they should also comply with the minimum requirements set out below.
 It is also very likely that cCountries will need to

-2. As part of the process of ensuring that there is adequate transparency regarding legal persons, countries should have mechanisms that:
+2. As part of the process described in paragraph 1 of ensuring that there is adequate transparency regarding legal persons, countries should have mechanisms that:

 a) identify and describe the different types, forms and basic features of legal persons in the country.